What does HR actually do? 11 key responsibilities

 There’s a massive difference between a healthy human resources department that contributes to the growth of the organization and a distant HR that exists somewhere near the basement archives and only pops up once a year for the company holiday party.

 Here’s an in-depth description of what the HR department does (or what they should be doing) to meet the needs of employees.
-To make sure your company has an exceptional HR department, see that it’s meeting these suggestions.

 What is an HR department?